psycopg/psycopg/docs/advanced/adapt.rst

        ...
     psycopg.DataError: Python date doesn't support years after 9999: got infinity

-One possibility would be to store Python's `datetime.date.max` to PostgreSQL infinity.
+One possibility would be to store Python's `datetime.date.max` as PostgreSQL infinity.
 For this, let's create a subclass for the dumper and the loader and register them in the working scope (globally or just on a connection or cursor):